ambroisemaupate/docker/php80-runner/README.md

 ## Work in progress

-So following extensions cannot be installed, compilation fails :
+So following extensions cannot be installed, compilation fails (not yet ready for PHP 8+) :

 - amqp
 - igbinary
 - mongodb
+- redis